-Read all of manual to become thoroughly familiar with this vehicle.
-Pay particular attention to all Notes, Cautions and Warnings
+Read all of manual to become familiar with this vehicle.
+Pay attention to all NOTICES, CAUTIONS, WARNINGS and DANGERS.

 BATTERIES AND CHARGING

 Safety

 Always observe the following warnings when working on or near batteries:

 To prevent burns or battery explosion that could result in severe personal injury or death, keep all smoking materials, open flame or sparks away from the batteries.